teleportaloo/PDX-Bus/README.markdown

 Change log
 ----------
+### Version 8.0 (January 2016)
+* Updated for iOS9.
+* Added search.
+* Fixed notifications
+* Updated TriMet map to include correct streetcar colors
+* Added 3D Touch menu to the main screen
+* Fixed orientation issues.
+* Added Handoff to watch and app.
+* Fixed block colors on watch.
+* Fixed problem with streetcar locations being missing when user shows "Map of arrivals" as it was not getting the nextbus data for locations.
+* Improved navigation through lists of stops on the watch
+* Added pull to refresh on the arrival details.
+* Arrival details now refreshable and uses the same arrival large mins; added a map.
+* Added arrows to the maps using the bearing.
+* Refactored some of the core library to remove more UI stuff.
+* Fixed the trip planner instructions when a vehicle changes route.
+* Centralized distance formatting and changed to be tenths of a mile.
+* Added reverse direction lookup.
+* Added commuter bookmark to watch.
+* Added handoff for trip planned to phone app.
+* Fixed bug when deleting recent trips or arrivals;  it would delete the first one.
+* Fixed iPad Pro formatting and iPad split screen / overlay multi-tasking.
+* Fixed location services in the background for iOS9 - proximity alarms will now work.
+* Added alarms for deboardings
+* Updated location authorization dialogs to go directly to the settings page
+* Updated logging.
+* Added formatting to the help screen.

 ### Version 7.11 (September 2015)
 * Added Orange line support including new color and updated MAX and WES MAP
 * Added A Loop and B Loop colors and new streetcar map